 91,502 / 7,800 = 11 days of usage per person

-So one gallon of propane will provide 11 days of hot water to the average person.
+With these calculations, 1 gallon of propane provides 11 days of hot water to the average person.
 That is pretty darn good!

 Indoor VS outdoor propane tankless water heater

 As you start to shop around for these water heaters, you will notice that there are indoor models and outdoor models.
 The main difference between the two is that outdoor models do not have to be vented since they are outdoors.
 If you purchase an indoors model, you will need to vent the water heater properly, which means boring holes through walls.

 Another factor when choosing between an indoor or outdoor water heater is condensation.
 Indoor water heaters not only need to be vented, but condensation has to drain out as well.
 However, if you choose the outdoor version, it will require more propane to heat the water in colder climates and through winter.
 If it is extremely cold out, it could freeze the unit and cause irreparable damage.
 Not good!